seriopierpaolo/yolov8_ros2/README.md

 # yolov8_ros2
-Used in the 5th semester [Robotics LLM-Planner-for-Bimanual-object-mnipulation project](https://github.com/andreasHovaldt/LLM-Planner-for-Bimanual-object-manipulation).
 Package provides functionalities for using the Intel Realsense D435 camera combined with the yoloV8 object segmentation model implemented using ROS2.

 ## Required libraries